easegress-io/easegress/doc/README.md

 #### 4.1.1 System Controllers

-The following controllers are system level controllers,  they are created one and only one instance in every Easegress node, which can't be deleted.
+The following controllers are system level controllers.
+One and only one instance of them are created in every Easegress node and they can't be deleted.

 - [ServiceRegistry](./reference/controllers.md#serviceregistry) - The service hub for all service registries - Consul, Etcd, Eureka, Zookeeper, Nacos...
 - [TrafficController](./reference/controllers.md#trafficcontroller) - TrafficController handles the lifecycle of HTTPServer and HTTPPipeline and their relationship.